 Please verify before travel.
 This information is provided as a courtesy and is subject to change.

-The Veterans Museum Depot is only 10 miles south of Rend Lake, on IL State Highway 149.
+The 1905 Franklin County Jail Museum is only 5 miles south of Rend Lake, just West of the Benton Square on IL 14